ferdelamad/maddev/content/blog/development/understand_effect_hook.md

 }
 ```

 Right now we are calling `useEffect` on **every render**, which if we had more pieces of state or props changing will not be very efficient right?
-We would be triggering ans effect that it's only needed when `name` changes.
+We would be triggering an effect that it's only needed when `name` changes.
-We will talk about _optimization_ so bare with me.
+We will talk about _optimization_ later in the article so bear with me.

 > Something to remember: Effects scheduled with useEffect don’t block the browser from updating the screen.
+Which makes your app more responsive.

 ### 📞 Calling it only once

-We can do the same operations that we would normally do inside of `componentDidMount`, like fetching data.
+We can do the same operations that we would normally do inside of `componentDidMount`, like fetching data:

 ```jsx
 import React, { useState, useEffect, Fragment } from 'react'